unlight/asmt-javascript-questions/README.md

 - Drawback?
 Coverage?

 ###Browser internals.
 Performance optimization.
-- Что ты понимаешь под performance optimizations?
+- What do you mean by performance optimizations?
-- Какими тулами ты пользовался  при улучшении перформанса?
+- What tools do you use while improving performance?
-- Каким образом ты понял что перформанс улучшен?
+- How did you know that the performance improved?
-- Какие memory leaks тебе удалось найти и что для их поиска ты использовал?
+- What memory leaks did you find and what they search for you using?
 - How do you usally deal with perfomance issues?
 - What kind of perfomance issues do you know?
 - Which tools you use to trace them?
 - Which technices you now or applied to solve memory leaks?
 Describe some of your personal experience in solving such issues.

 ###Code quality
-- Что ты понимаешь под хорошим кодом?
+- What do you mean by a good code?
-- Как вы поддерживаете качество кода на проекте?
+- How do you maintain the quality of code on the project?
-- Какая методология разработки используется на вашем проекте?
+- What development methodology is used on project?
-- Что тебе не нравится и что можно бы было улучшить?
+- What do you not like, that would possible be improved?
 - Which code review tools you know/use?
 Your criterias for good code.

 ###Frameworks